apache/druid/docs/api-reference/supervisor-api.md

 #### URL
 `POST /druid/indexer/v1/supervisor/{supervisorId}/suspend`

 Suspends the current running Supervisor of the provided ID.
-Returns the updated Supervisor spec.
+Returns the updated Supervisor spec where the `suspended` property is set to `true`.
+A suspended Supervisor will continue to emit logs and metrics.

 #### Responses